 Before I publish it, how about you ask me questions in the comments section below this post?
 I promise to reply!

 For now I can say that this is the official site for Russian trains, but the interface is quite poor and sometimes it doesn’t accept foreign cards.

 If you have troubles, there is a great friendly website that accepts foreign cards, PayPal, sends you SMS with train updates and is user friendly, the price is 5% higher on average, but I think it is worth it because you won’t need to spend hours understanding how the official one works.
 And one more cool things – if you need to cancel or change the ticket, you can do it online!

 If you want to go for a short distance, you can also try buses.
 Here is a good site for buying bus tickets online.

 I hope you found this article useful and you were able to find something good and fitting your budget.

-Even this is not Moscow, I predict the accommodation situation will be quite taught during the World Cup and the sooner you book, the better.
+I predict the accommodation situation will be quite tought in high season and the sooner you book, the better.
 It will not get cheaper, trust me!

-Have a great time at the matches and do not hesitate to let me know if you have any questions!
+Have a great time and do not hesitate to let me know if you have any questions!